Which AOW pension rate applies in your situation?

 • you each have unrestricted use of your own home

-What do we mean by ‘unrestricted use of your own home’?
+What does ‘unrestricted use of your own home’ mean?

 • You do not rent out your home

-• There is no one else living in your home (with the exception of your own child, stepchild or foster child under the age of 18)
+• There is no one else living in your home (except your own child or a stepchild or foster child under the age of 18)

-• No one else has the usufruct of your home
+• No one else has a right of usufruct on your home

 • No one else has a real right of use or occupation of your home